-Staying focused on Christ and keeping a sane schedule keeps faith fresh.
+Staying focused on Christ and keeping a sane schedule keeps faith fresh during the Advent season.
 There are many ways to celebrate Christmas that add meaning and worship to your holiday.
 Inviting God into each day, letting go of perfectionism, and sharing responsibilities are three simple concepts to add faith and vitality to your Christmas this year.

 Light shines joy and love throughout the Christmas season, but it is also the power of God at work overcoming the darkness.
 Has the pace of life threatened to eclipse the true light of Christmas, as worshipping the Christ-child becomes one of many loved traditions of the season?
 Bask in the light of Christ this Christmas with a selection of devotions to inspire light and hope in your heart.
 Enjoy this free gift to inspire your heart this Christmas.

 Free Chapter with a Christmas Miracle

 Read the story of a Christmas miracle I experienced in the first chapter of my award-winning book, Holy in the Moment.
 You’ll read a poignant story from one challenging Christmas in my life at the end of the first chapter.
 Read the story of what happened here.
 Give the gift of holy this Christmas–Holy in the Moment makes a wonderful gift to encourage faith in a practical way.
 Learn more about the book here.

 Enjoy a collection of my Christmas posts and series over the years.
 I’ve put them all in one place to make it easy to find inspiring content.
 Some are humorous and others devotional, so enjoy!
 Click here to go to this post.